rasul-ai/Text-Summarization/README.md

 ## Model Training:
 The model is trained using the Keras library, which is a high-level neural networks API written in Python and capable of running on top of TensorFlow or other frameworks.
 The model is designed to solve a sequence prediction task, specifically using the sparse_categorical_crossentropy loss function and the RMSprop optimizer.
-### Hyperparameters:
+### Hyperparameters Used:
 ```
 Epochs: 20
 Batch Size: 128
 Loss Function: 'sparse_categorical_crossentropy'
 Optimizer: 'rmsprop'
 ```
-Early Stopping: Monitors the validation loss and stops training if there's no improvement for a certain number of epochs.
+**Early Stopping:** It monitors the validation loss and stops training if there's no improvement for a certain number of epochs.

 ## Performance Metrics:
 After training the model for 20 epochs, the model provides a metric for evaluation.
 The author of this model used ROUGE score for this purpose.
 ROUGE score measures the overlap between the generated summary and the reference(human generated) summary in terms of precision, recall, and F1 score.
 Here is the ROUGE score results,